ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 lanespline = LaneSpline("cpp-examples/lane_follower/Straightaway5k.json");
 ```

-To issue vehicle control commands for keeping the EGO vehicle within its current
+To issue vehicle control commands for keeping the ego vehicle within its current
 lane, first grab the vehicle information from the state sensor

 ```cpp